vitawebsitedesign/blog/_posts/2022-09-06-designing-and-programming-an-event-driven-predictive-model-in-lua.md

 ### Real case studies
 Finally, with our predictive model developed & kicking in action, a few (of the many) insightful moments that my formula provided are illustrated below.

 ![Illidari council](https://i.imgur.com/zwN1XgC.jpeg "Illidari council")

-<sup>The Illidari Council, an encounter requiring high mental agility & capacity.<br>We can see the calculated viability in the bottom-left.
+- The Illidari Council, an encounter requiring high mental agility & capacity.
+- We can see the calculated viability in the bottom-left.
 This image dictates good mana efficiency management throughout the fight, with rank 1 chain heal being viable, & rank 2 chain being non-viable.
 The “-2” indicates a deficit of 2 seconds, meaning that a little bit of mana needs to be conserved at the current encounter stage.
-Since rank 1 is the lowest rank, this means that some casts need to be cancelled.
-Often healers require innervates due to difficulty in maintaining optimal mana efficiency during this encounter, but thankfully our formula allows us to easily maintain efficiency, thereby saving a critical innervate for another raid member.</sup>
+- Since rank 1 is the lowest rank, this means that some casts need to be cancelled.
+Often healers require innervates due to difficulty in maintaining optimal mana efficiency during this encounter, but thankfully our formula allows us to easily maintain efficiency, thereby saving a critical innervate for another raid member.

 ![Illidan](https://i.imgur.com/A2xBw7t.jpeg "Illidan")

-<sup>Illidan Stormrage, final boss of Black Temple.<br>This image illustrates rank 1 as the only viable rank, but also shows large “-107” second deficit, indicating a severe mana shortage at this stage of the fight.
-Since the formula also considers consumables, this deficiency highlights that over-healing was performed at an earlier stage of this encounter, & for a resto shaman, this is likely during Illidan’s aerial phase or too much single-target healing during the phase 2 fire elementals, which could have been deferred to a more efficient class such as a holy paladin.</sup>
+- Illidan Stormrage, final boss of Black Temple.
+- This image illustrates rank 1 as the only viable rank, but also shows large “-107” second deficit, indicating a severe mana shortage at this stage of the fight.
+- Since the formula also considers consumables, this deficiency highlights that over-healing was performed at an earlier stage of this encounter, & for a resto shaman, this is likely during Illidan’s aerial phase or too much single-target healing during the phase 2 fire elementals, which could have been deferred to a more efficient class such as a holy paladin.

 ![Reaver](https://i.imgur.com/RxGR7O3.jpeg "Reaver")

-<sup>Fel Reaver in Tempest Keep.<br>An excellent use case for our formula, as the damage is linear throughout, thereby improving the value of our unique prediction-based formula.
+- Fel Reaver in Tempest Keep.
+- An excellent use case for our formula, as the damage is linear throughout, thereby improving the value of our unique prediction-based formula.
 Here we see that whilst rank 1 is viable, rank 2 is shown as being possible & should therefore be used over rank 1 to maximize healing-per-second (HPS).
-We also see a surplus of only “+2” seconds, indicating near-perfect mana efficiency management.</sup>
+- We also see a surplus of only “+2” seconds, indicating near-perfect mana efficiency management.

 ![Kaelthas](https://i.imgur.com/qX60HoJ.jpeg "Kaelthas")

-<sup>Kael’thas, final boss of Tempest Keep.<br>Another great use case for our formula, as the encounter rewards mana preservation during most moments, but extreme healing output during certain moments.
-Here we see our calculated rank viability in the bottom-left, indicating rank 1 as the only viable option.<br>Unfortunately, it also shows a very severe deficit of “-408” seconds, indicating that we won’t be able to sustain healing to the end of the encounter.
-Thanks to our formula, we are able to  identify this beforehand & communicate this mana restriction to our teammates ahead of time, which may involve getting a valuable innervate for an upcoming healing-intensive phase.</sup>
+- Kael’thas, final boss of Tempest Keep.
+- Another great use case for our formula, as the encounter rewards mana preservation during most moments, but extreme healing output during certain moments.
+Here we see our calculated rank viability in the bottom-left, indicating rank 1 as the only viable option.
+- Unfortunately, it also shows a very severe deficit of “-408” seconds, indicating that we won’t be able to sustain healing to the end of the encounter.
+Thanks to our formula, we are able to  identify this beforehand & communicate this mana restriction to our teammates ahead of time, which may involve getting a valuable innervate for an upcoming healing-intensive phase.

 ### Rank progression during code development of the formula
 As we can expect, the predictive model significantly enhanced our healing performance over a very short period of time.

 ![Illidari Council progress](https://i.imgur.com/LocI3yj.png "Illidari Council progress")

-<sup>Illidari Council progress</sup>
+*Illidari Council progress*

 ![Najentus progress](https://i.imgur.com/2Zljdcr.png "Najentus progress")

-<sup>Najentus progress</sup>
+*Najentus progress*

 ![Kael’thas progress](https://i.imgur.com/WUtdaoZ.png "Kael’thas progress")

-<sup>Kael’thas progress</sup>
+*Kael’thas progress*

 ![Void Reaver progress](https://i.imgur.com/GxObBOn.png "Void Reaver progress")

-<sup>Void Reaver progress</sup>
+*Void Reaver progress*

 ## Conclusion
 By leveraging the TBC & WA APIs, we were able to successfully implement a predictive model using math in a Lua module.